UCL/ucl_software_carpentry/installation/install.md

 ## Windows Users ##

-Windows users will install a pre-packages version of Python that includes all the required packages.
+Windows users will install a pre-packaged version of Python that includes all the required packages.
-Python will be accessed using the msysgit shell (command prompt) installed in the
+Python will be accessed using the msysgit shell (command prompt) installed in thesteps below.

 ### Python 2.7 ###